hesandisamaratunga-dotcom/hesandisamaratunga-dotcom/README.md

 ### About Me

 I'm a fifth-semester **Information & Electrical Engineering** student at HAW Hamburg, focused on embedded systems, IoT, and automation.
-I like taking a project from sensor to dashboard — designing the architecture, wiring up the hardware, and making the data mean something.
+My favorite part of engineering is the whole chain: figuring out the architecture, wiring up the hardware, writing the code, and watching the data actually make sense.

-- Wrapped up a 20-week internship as an **IoT & Sensor Systems Engineer** at MycoLutions GmbH, where I built a full IoT pipeline end-to-end and picked up hands-on skills in sensor architecture, LoRaWAN communication, cloud integration, and real-time dashboarding
+**Right now:**
-- Currently a **Student Assistant — Electrical Engineering** at HAW Hamburg
-- Starting soon as a **Working Student — Software & Simulation Automation Engineer**
+**Electrical Engineering Student Assistant** @ the Electrical Engineering Department at HAW Hamburg **Student Assistant** @ the Kulture Café at HAW Hamburg About to start as a **Working Student in Software & Simulation Automation Engineer**

 - B.Sc.
 Information (& Electrical) Engineering, expected graduation 2027
 - Sri Lankan, based in Hamburg, Germany